jemz-ii/Taco-Sales-Time-Series-Analysis/README.md

 # Time Series Forecasting of Taco Sales
-This repository contains my portion of a group project, focusing exclusively on **time series analysis and forecasting** of taco sales data.
+This repository contains my individual contribution from a larger group project, focusing exclusively on **time series analysis and forecasting** of taco sales data.
 The notebook explores data preprocessing, visualization, and modeling sales trends using statistical and neural network approaches.

 ## Dataset